• Features

 • Objective of your post: What do you hope to accomplish?
 Boost brand awareness?
 Increase traffic to your online store?
 Educate your followers?

-• At what times or days will your audience see the post as most helpful: People may be less likely to appreciate, for example, content involving cocktail recipes at 7 a.m. than 4 or 5 p.m. when they’re getting ready to head to Happy Hour.
+• At what times or days will your audience see the post as most helpful: People may be less likely to appreciate, for example, content involving cocktail recipes at 7 a.m. than 4 or 5 p.m. when they’re getting ready for Happy Hour.

-Start boosting your Instagram performance with good posting times today
+Start boosting your Instagram performance with the best posting times today

-The fact remains, though, that despite all the different studies done and articles written, it’s impossible to say for certain what your brand’s best hours and days to post on Instagram will be.
+The fact remains, though, that despite all the different studies done and articles available to read, it’s impossible to say for certain what the best hours and days to post on Instagram will be across the board for all brands.

-However, by taking a look at your target audience, your competitors’ posting habits, the types of content you want to share, what you wish to accomplish with your Instagram account, etc., you’ll soon be able to better determine the right posting schedule for you.
+However, by taking a look at your target audience, your competitors’ posting habits, the types of content you want to share, what you wish to accomplish with your Instagram account, etc., you’ll soon be able to better determine the most effective posting schedule for you, whether late in the morning on weekends, late evenings on Monday, or a variety of moments throughout the week.

-Once you’ve obtained some helpful insights as to when your brand should be sharing content on the social media platform, be sure to show up consistently for your audience.
-Scheduling your content ahead of time is an excellent way to stay on track with the timing of your posts.
+Once you’ve done your research, taken advantage of analytics, and obtained some helpful insights as to when your brand should be sharing content on the social media platform, be sure to show up consistently for your audience.
+Scheduling your Instagram content ahead of time is an excellent way to stay on track with the timing of your posts.

 And remember, more engagement = a stronger relationship with your audience plus more authenticity in the eyes of Instagram!